synthetik-technologies/blastfoam/README.md

 Detailed instructions on how to install and use blastFoam are found in the [blastFoam User Guide](blastFoam_User_Guide.pdf).
 Installation is simple and requires only OpenFOAM-7 and (optionally) gnuplot be installed.
 Basic installation steps are as follows:

+An installation video for Windows 10 is available on our YouTube channel: https://youtu.be/vfd610LadSU

 1. Install OpenFOAM-7 (if not already installed)